Wollongong: Basketball

-Football
+Soccer

-Wollongong Wolves compete in the National Premier Leagues NSW, the second-tier of football in Australia.
+Wollongong Wolves compete in the National Premier Leagues NSW, the second-tier of soccer in Australia.
 In late 2008, the club folded due to debts incurred over the past season, but was rescued financially by community support, and as a community-owned not-for-profit organisation has been successful in competitions.
-A consortium named Great South Football is preparing the Illawarra's South Coast A-League bid.
-Scott Chipperfield, a Wollongong native who became a professional football player in Europe, has expressed an interest in being involved in a Wollongong football club playing in the A-League.
-It is proposed that a new community-based entity would then take on their Football NSW licence.
-Illawarra Stingrays compete in the National Premier Leagues Women's, the second tier of Women's football in Australia.
+A consortium named Great South Socceris preparing the Illawarra's South Coast A-League bid.
+Scott Chipperfield, a Wollongong native who became a professional football player in Europe, has expressed an interest in being involved in a Wollongong Soccerclub playing in the A-League.
+It is proposed that a new community-based entity would then take on their Soccer NSW licence.
+Illawarra Stingrays compete in the National Premier Leagues Women's, the second tier of Women's soccer in Australia.

 Other sports

 The city does not have a senior cricket team representing it, however there are two strong local competitions; Cricket Illawarra and Cricket South Coast.
 Ireland captain Trent Johnston grew up in Dapto and played for New South Wales before leaving for Ireland.
-Australian internationals and New South Wales players Brett and Shane Lee were raised in Oak Flats and played for the local cricket club Oak Flat Rats.
+Australian internationals and New South Wales players Brett Lee and Shane Lee were raised in Oak Flats and played for the local cricket club Oak Flat Rats.

 The Illawarriors are a rugby union club based in the Illawarra, who contest the Shute Shield NSW club competition.
 The club play some of their home games at WIN Stadium.
 Local rugby union is played in the Illawarra Rugby Union.

 The Wollongong Lions is an Australian rules football club that competes in the AFL South Coast competition.
 The club is based at North Dalton Park.

 The first recorded match of water polo in Wollongong came in 1894, in a men's match between the Wollongong and Kiama Swim Clubs at Brighton Beach.
 The Kiama Swim Club prevailed, winning 3–0.
 Water polo is currently played at UOW Pool through the Illawarra Water Polo Club.
 Each year, Illawarra also compete at the NSW Country Club Championships, whereby the Illawarra U14's boys won in 2021.

 The Illawarra Cycling Club holds road cycle races almost every week of the year.
 During the summer, velodrome racing is also promoted at the Unanderra Velodrome on the Princes Highway.
 A recent focus within the club has seen a shift to encompass a stronger emphasis on youth development programs alongside its already strong commitment to competitive under 19's, 23's and adult road racing.
 The club is represented at a state and national level regularly and has had several riders compete at international levels.

 The Gong Scorpions are the local Floorball team from the Wollongong area.
 The Club plays socially at the Wollongong University and has recently been re-established in order to compete in the NSW Elite Series.